kpetrosky/Object-oriented-Programming-Challenge-SVG-Logo-Maker/README.md

+//added this so i can save and commit
 // GIVEN a command-line application that accepts user input
 // WHEN I am prompted for text
 // THEN I can enter up to three characters